vnscriptkid/Event-React-App/README.md

   > Component: try { await props.doAsync() } catch (e) { ... }
 - Async action can return a value
   > const doAsync = () => { return async () => { ... return x; } }
+- Question ?
+  > Is that neccesary to always store all the downloaded data to redux store, in what case we should
+  > Facebook does not store posts when navigating between different views

 ### Google Map API